palewire/californiacivicdata.org/_posts/2016-10-04-tshirt-winners.markdown

     <img src="/img/tshirt.png" style="max-width:300px">
 </figure>

 The response was rapid.
-Today I'm proud to announce the winners, who added to the accomplishments of our open-source community, which now can claim contributors from more than 150 volunteers.
+Today I'm proud to announce the winners, who added to the accomplishments of our open-source community, which now can claim contributions from more than 150 volunteers.

 The winners are: